brub43/premake-unitybuild/Readme.md

-Compilation Unit Addon
+Unity Build Addon
 ======================

-Compilation Units is a technique used to speed up compilation of huge projects, by regrouping compilation unit files (basically the .cpp and .c files) into a few big ones.
+Unity builds is a technique used to speed up compilation of huge projects, by regrouping compilation unit files (basically the .cpp and .c files) into a few big ones.
 Basically, instead of compiling `foo.cpp` and `bar.cpp` you compile a single `foobaz.cpp` one which contains the following :